China hero image

 • Q: Are there faith-based gathering restrictions?
 A: We align on approved venues and content in advance, keeping gatherings private within hotel meeting rooms or cruise spaces to respect local regulations.

 • Q: What about internet access?
-A: We arrange Wi-Fi hotspots and provide tips for communicating under China’s internet policies; messaging apps and VPN usage require advance planning.
+A: We arrange Wi-Fi hotspots and share communication guidance under China’s internet policies; messaging apps and VPN use require advance planning.

 • Q: Is water safe to drink?
 A: Bottled water is provided throughout; hotels offer filtered supply, and we brief travelers on food safety and hygiene best practices.